gabriel-kwesie/osticket-prereqs/README.md

 </p>
 <p>
-Within the Virtual machine, open a web browser and download the osTicket installation zip file > Go to the file location > drag the folder to the desktop > and extract
+Within the Virtual machine, open a web browser and download the osTicket installation zip file > Go to the file location > drag the folder to the desktop > and extract all onto the desktop
 </p>
 <br />